uelkariuki/alx-system_engineering-devops/README.md

-This is the shell basics project repository
+# This is the System Engineering Devops project repository